From MozillaZine Knowledge Base

 This article will help you install Firefox on your system.
 Once Firefox is installed, the Software Update feature provides for automatic download and installation of future Firefox updates (see the linked article for details).

-Download the Firefox installer from mozilla.org.
-System requirements are listed here.
-If your computer doesn't meet those requirements, you can download a previous Firefox version from the FTP server.
+Download the Firefox installer from mozilla.org or go to this page to choose the full installer for your language and OS.
+System requirements for the current version of Firefox are listed here.
+If your computer doesn't meet those requirements, you can download a previous Firefox version from the CDN server.
 System requirements for Firefox 3.6 are listed here.
-System requirements for Firefox 2 are listed here.

 If you install Firefox on a multi-user system where access privileges are restricted, you must run Firefox as a user with access to that location upon installation so that all initial startup files are generated.